amigavision/AmigaVision/cd32/ReadMe.txt

 * We generate 1280 config files to ensure these CD32 games work on MiSTer.
 * We generate 7 different hard disk images to power these.

-## Games where you need to select "Boot" to start
+## Games Where You Need to Select "Boot" to Start

 There are some games that won't work unless we show the Amiga UI first, but we supply mouse emulation for gamepads — just navigate to the "Boot" button to start these: